symfony/symfony-docs/cookbook/routing/service_container_parameters.rst

 .. index::
-   single: Routing; _service_container_parameters
+   single: Routing; Service Container Parameters

-How to use Service Container parameters in your routes
+How to use Service Container Parameters in your Routes
 ======================================================

 .. versionadded:: 2.1
-    This feature was added in Symfony 2.1
+    The ability to use parameters in your routes was added in Symfony 2.1.

-Sometimes you may find useful to make some parts of your routes globally configurable.
+Sometimes you may find it useful to make some parts of your routes globally configurable.
 For instance, if you build an internationalized site, you'll probably start with one or two locales.
-Surely you'll add requirements to avoid a user specify a locale other than those you support, or simple to increase the power of your routes.
+Surely you'll add a requirement to your routes to prevent a user from matching a locale other than the locales your support.

-Suppose that you have a lot of routes and you want to add yet another locale to your application.
-If you hardcode the requirements directly in your code, then you'll need to search everywhere and change the requirements.

-Then, why not use a configurable parameter, defined in the Service Container and make your life easier?

-Here you have an example on how to make the ``_locale`` of your routes configurable.
+You *could* hardcode your ``_locale`` requirement in all your routes.
+But a better solution is to use a configurable service container parameter right inside your routing configuration:

 .. configuration-block::